0xdeceiverAngel/url-shortener/README.md

 # url shortener
-**WARNING**
+## **WARNING**
-If you reanme the folder,must run `composer install `
+If you reanme the folder or clone from github,must run `composer install `

-In case of any issue ,run below command
+If have other unknown issue ,run below command

 ```sh
 composer install